mouadTaoussi/survey-app/README.md

 If you have an idea needs to be implemented in **SurveyApp**, First Open up new issue with label of **enhancement** and, create a branch in your copy of the repo, then start work on the feature, if you want.

 ##### Guidlines to respect:
-- Open up new issue if it doesn't aleardy exists,
+- Open new issue if it doesn't aleardy exists,
 - Less commits, no more than 10
 - No useless comments
 - Code should be readable